johron/zelkel/README.md

 # Zelkel

 ## TODO
-- [ ] Function declaration args do not have correct code generated for them since mutable variable updates.
-Something to do with types
-- [ ] Remove variable counter since no longer used
 - [ ] Standard functions like println and print need to be thought and done about
     - Remove hard coded standard functions
-    - Do not have string() function hard coded. have it in std library and then use sprintf for it in th
 - [ ] Parser must make sure expression value_type is same as the variable value_type
         - 1: doesnt check if given arguments to function are same type as the ones set in the function declarataion
 - [ ] Convert strings to int, float